Skip to main content

 App-Authorized Actions (Client Credentials Flow)

-When the app is installed, Plane will send an app_installation_id as part of the callback to the Redirect URI provided during consent URL generation.
+When the app is installed, Plane will send both a code and an app_installation_id as part of the callback to the Redirect URI provided during consent URL generation.
 You can use this app_installation_id to request a bot token for your app.
 Plane will make a GET request to the Redirect URI with below parameters:

 ParameterDescription